nightroman/FarNet/PowerShellFar/Readme.txt

 	= DESCRIPTION =

+One of the most useful FarNet modules is PowerShellFar.
+It combines the rich console based user interface of Far Manager with full power of Windows PowerShell perfectly integrated into this original text friendly environment.

-Implements Windows PowerShell host in Far Manager, user interface for invoking commands and scripts, and exposes underlying FarNet object model.
-The package includes scripts for many popular Far Manager tasks and PowerShell.hrc for Colorer providing rich PowerShell syntax highlighting.
+It implements the Windows PowerShell host in Far Manager, exposes the FarNet object model, and provides several ways for invoking commands and viewing the results.
+The package includes cmdlets, modules and scripts for many popular Far Manager tasks and PowerShell.hrc for Colorer providing rich PowerShell syntax highlighting.

 PowerShellFar, FarNet and documentation can be updated by the included script Update-FarNet.ps1 or downloaded manually from: